Winter in Algonquin Park

 East Side

 Moose in Winter, Algonquin ParkThe Barron Canyon Road (access road to Sand Lake Gate) and associated parking lots such as the Barron Canyon Trail, McManus Lake Access Point, Lake Travers Access Point, etc. is not plowed in the winter by Ontario Parks.
 This includes the +/- 18 kilometres of road outside the Park.
 Road maintenance (plowing and sanding) is performed by the forest industry to meet their needs, with no maintenance on weekends or holidays.
+For winter road conditions on the Park's East Side (not Highway 60), contact Brent Frederick, Achray Group Leader at (613) 401-0415.

 The Achray Road is typically gated one kilometre from the (closed) Achray Campground from late October to late April and visitors must access the trails and the backcountry on foot from the gate.
 When winter's snow arrives, visitors wishing to access the Eastern Pines Backpacking Trail, Berm Lake Trail or the backcountry in the Achray area will have to snowshoe or ski about 5 km from the intersection of the Barron Canyon Road and the Achray Road, if the Barron Canyon Road is plowed (see above).